nf-core/multiplesequencealign/docs/output.md

 ## Input files summary

-The [stats.nf](https://github.com/nf-core/multiplesequencealign/blob/dev/subworkflows/local/stats.nf) subworkflow collects statistics about the input files and summarizes them into a final csv file.
+Statistics about the input files are collected and summarized into a final csv file.

 <details markdown="1">
 <summary>Output files</summary>